philmcgarty/budget-tracker/README.md

 ## Description

 An app that allows a user to track their budget.
 Created using HTML, JavaScript, Node.js, CSS, Express.js, and utilizes service workers, and indexedDB for offline functionality.
+Starter code was provided for this project, and the PWA/offline-functionality was added.

 ## Table of Contents
 * [Installation](#installation)